Unicist Business Strategy: A Value Adding Strategy

 1) Surviving Strategies

+These are the strategies that aim at ensuring survival within the boundaries of an activity.
 These strategies are natural for marginal activities developed by people who work at the “border” of their environment.

 2) Defensive Strategies

 They are based on establishing the necessary operational and control systems to defend the “borders” of their activity.
 They are power driven because they need to exert power in order to defend their activity.